rackerlabs/docs-developer-blog/_posts/2018-05-23-oracle-goldengate-12c-release3-new-feature-parallel-replicat.md

 5. Enter the following command to start the parallel Replicat process:

         adminclient> start replicat <replicat name>

+After the Replicat is created, it automatically shows up in the associated administration service.

 After the Replicat starts, the number of threads that you specified for readers (mappers) and writers (appliers) are shown in the report files.